AriFordsham/GHCWiki/building/getting-the-sources.md

   - `ghc-HEAD-2007-08-29-ghc.tar.bz2` (60 Mbytes)

 >
 > Each of these is a subset of the previous one; pick the smallest one that has what you need.
+Note that you need the corelibs to build GHC; the only reason not to get a tarball that includes them is if you want to do `--partial` gets of them to save a little disk space.
 Of course, the dates may vary.

 1. Unpack the bundle, which will create a directory called `ghc`.
 You can rename this directory freely.
 1. Change into the new directory, and pull patches from the main GHC repository: